PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/who_won_the_game.md

 ## Bonus

-Ofcourse, we want to remove the [bots](/challenge/look_for_bots) from the winners.
+We want to remove the [bots](/challenge/look_for_bots) from the winners.
 So these should be filtered out.

 ### Tip